-3.6.1.2 PRIORITISED PROJECTS FOR 2020/2021 FINANCAI YEAR
+3.6.1.2 DRAFT PRIORITISED PROJECTS FOR 2021/2022 FINANCAI YEAR

-The following table shows the prioritized capital projects for the 2020/2021 financial year together with the funder, budget, progress and it indicates whether the project is new or is ongoing.
-The projects below are aligned with the budget as well as the approved SDBIP which is attacheds as annexure.
+The following table shows the draft prioritized capital projects for the 2021/2022 financial year together with the funder, budget, progress and it indicates whether the project is new or is ongoing.
+The projects below are aligned with the budget.